To our catalog of available CDs

 Albany and Rensselaer Directory for 1919

-With well over 1200 pages, this will either be a CD-ROM by itself or will be a series of downloads of various sections of it.
+With well over 1200 pages, the Albany & Rensselaer Directory will either be a CD-ROM by itself or will be a series of downloads of various sections of it.
 If we do the series of downloads, some will be quite large.
 Perhaps we'll do both, but your input will help us decide.

-We have some additional Mohawk Valley material that we will be publish eventually.
+We have some additional Mohawk Valley material as well as material from the Capital Region that we will be publish eventually.
 Please let us know of your interest in this area so we can prioritize them accordingly.

 CLICK HERE to return to our New York State page